apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/solutions/using_storage_creating_tasks.md

 ## Using a key-value store {#using-key-value-store}

 We now want to store the cheapest item in the default key-value store under a key named **CHEAPEST-ITEM**.
-The most efficient and practical way of doing this is by filtering through all of the new named dataset's items and pushing the cheapest one to the store.
+The most efficient and practical way of doing this is by filtering through all of the newly named dataset's items and pushing the cheapest one to the store.

-Let's add the following code to the bottom of the actor, after **Crawl finished.** is logged to the console:
+Let's add the following code to the bottom of the actor after **Crawl** finished** is logged to the console:

 ```js
 // ...